johnmholmes/Aquarium_Monitor_V2/README.md

 The previous version of the monitor had everything hardwired into the Raspberry Pi 4, which made it challenging to maintain or implement any design improvements.
 Unfortunately, while I was on vacation, a lightning strike occurred, causing the Raspberry Pi to stop working.
 Additionally, the old PC power supply I had been using also failed, resulting in a loss of outside connectivity.
 Therefore, I decided to create a new version (V2) that would be more robust and easier to maintain, ensuring the monitor's uninterrupted functionality in the future.

+The new controller will only have a small number of items hardwired to it.
+Specifically, there will be 3 DS18B20 waterproof temperature sensors utilizing the 1-wire protocol on the Raspberry Pi 4.
+The breakout board will connect the bus wire to Pin 4 on the Pi, and I will draw 3.3 volts from Pin 1 while grounding will be supplied from Pin 6.

+Additionally, I plan to incorporate an LED on Pin 40 with a ground connection on Pin 34.
+To protect the LED from the 3.3-volt supply from the Pi, I will use a 220-ohm resistor to proctect it.

  ------

 # Controller_Requirements
+Access from anywhere in the world to monitor the iems I choose.

+Monitor the display tank, sump tank, and the room temperatures and display these in a Node Red gui.

+Have acces to a 2nd micro controller (ESP32) to also monitor the Display tank and power a emergency heater.
+This will be set at a lower temperature than I normally room the tank at 23.5 Degs

 -----